KarolS/units/README.md

 implicit val mps_to_cmps = m_to_cm.dividedBy[second]
 ```

-See sources for `stasiak.karol.units.units.SI` and `stasiak.karol.units.units.USCustomary` objects for more examples.
+See sources for `stasiak.karol.units.SI` and `stasiak.karol.units.USCustomary` objects for more examples.

 Using values with units